After signing a big food additive deal, cell-based protein company Geltor is looking for at least $50M – TechCrunch

-After inking what sources said was a nine-figure deal with the the world’s leading supplier of collagen proteins, Gelita, the cell-based collagen maker Geltor is in the market for at least $50 million in new funding, TechCrunch has learned.
+After inking what sources said was a nine-figure deal with the world’s leading supplier of collagen proteins, Gelita, the cell-based collagen maker Geltor is in the market for at least $50 million in new funding, TechCrunch has learned.

 According to people with knowledge of the company’s plans, the new funding could range from $50 million to as much as $100 million.

-The money would be used to scale up the company’s collagen manufacturing capacity as it preps for the longterm Gelita contract.
+The money would be used to scale up the company’s collagen manufacturing capacity as it preps for the long-term Gelita contract.

 Geltor is one of a slew of companies developing technologies to culture proteins at scale as a way to supplement and ultimately replace animal-based proteins in manufacturing.

-While other companies pursue meat replacements using cultured products, Geltor is focused on another aspect of the supply chain.
-The collagen and gelatin additives that are typically made from the waste materials left over from the meat industry.
+While other companies pursue meat replacements using cultured products, Geltor is focused on another aspect of the supply chain: the collagen and gelatin additives that are typically made from the waste materials left over from the meat industry.

-Traditionally, gelatin is made by boiling skin, cartilage, and bones from animals.
+Traditionally, gelatin is made by boiling skin, cartilage and bones from animals.
 The material finds its way into any number of cosmetics and foodstuffs thanks to its ability to act as a thickening agent.

 The markets for collagen and gelatin are worth a combined $9 billion dollars, which is a pretty sizable market for Geltor to tackle.